JK-Open-Source-Community/JKOSC/README.md

 ## Organizations you may like!

 ### [RISC-V](https://github.com/riscv)
+RISC-V (pronounced “risk-five”) is a free and open ISA enabling a new era of processor innovation through open standard collaboration.
+Founded in 2015, the RISC-V Foundation comprises more than 200 members building the first open, collaborative community of software and hardware innovators powering a new era of processor innovation.
+Born in academia and research, RISC-V ISA delivers a new level of free, extensible software and hardware freedom on architecture, paving the way for the next 50 years of computing design and innovation.

 ### [Circuit Verse](https://github.com/CircuitVerse)
+CircuitVerse is a product developed by students at IIIT-Bangalore.
+It aims to provide a platform where circuits can be designed and simulated using a graphical user interface.
+While users can design complete CPU implementations within the simulator, the software is designed primarily for educational use.
+#### Uses: JavaScript, HTML, Ruby, CSS, SCSS, Dockerfile

 ### [Processing Foundation](https://github.com/processing)
+Processing is a flexible software sketchbook and a language for learning how to code within the context of the visual arts.
+Since 2001, Processing has promoted software literacy within the visual arts and visual literacy within technology.
+#### Uses: JavaScript, Python, Java, HTML, CSS

 ### [Mozilla](https://github.com/mozilla)
+Mozilla (stylized as moz://a) is a free software community founded in 1998 by members of Netscape.
+The Mozilla community uses, develops, spreads and supports Mozilla products, thereby promoting exclusively free software and open standards, with only minor exceptions.
+#### Uses:  JavaScript, Python, HTML, CSS, Rust

 ### [Django](https://github.com/django)
+Django is a high-level Python Web framework that encourages rapid development and clean, pragmatic design.
+#### Uses:  Python, JavaScript, Makefile, PostScript

 ## Anatomy of Open Source Projects
 Every open source organization is different, you might find the vocabulary, norms, and communication styles to be completely different..